-The price of an ESTA has recently increased: it’s now US$21 per person.
-That’s about AU$30, and your ESTA remains valid for two years or until your current passport expires.
+The price of an ESTA has increased in recent years: it’s now US$21 per person.
+That’s about AU$32, and your ESTA remains valid for two years or until your current passport expires.

 As the ESTA approval is linked to a specific passport, you’ll also need a new ESTA if you plan to visit the USA using a new or different passport.